Education and Training Benefit Q&As

 1. What is a Completion Bonus and how do I apply?

-If you have successfully finished an approved Formal Program, you can apply for a $1,000 taxable Completion Bonus by completing a Completion Bonus Application (VAC1572).
-Send it with proof from your educational institution that you earned your degree, diploma, certificate, or certification to us via:
+If you have successfully completed an approved Formal Program plan, you can apply for a $1,000 taxable Completion Bonus by submitting a Completion Bonus Application (VAC1572), along with proof from your educational institution that you earned your degree, diploma, certificate, or certification via:

 • My VAC Account; or